The Svartliden Production Centre is located in northern Sweden, 700km north of Stockholm and southwest of the world class Skellefte Mining District.

 The Centre was brought into production in March 2005 and represents the first integrated mine and treatment plant to be developed under the new Swedish Environment and Mining Acts.
 At the completion of processing ore from the Svartliden Gold Mine, 377,347 ounces of gold had been produced.
 Subsequent to this, the Svartliden Plant has been utilised to process gold concentrates from the Company’s Finnish operation and external groups.

 The Svartliden area has been a focus for exploration following the discovery of gold bearing boulder samples in the 1980´s.
-The Svartliden gold deposit was discovered in 1995 and Dragon Mining acquired its initial interest in the project in late 1999.
+The Svartliden gold deposit was first drilled in 1995 and Dragon Mining acquired its initial interest in the project in 2000.
 The Company now holds a 100% interest in the Svartliden Production Centre, which compromises the Svartliden Plant, the Svartliden Gold Mine and the advanced Fäboliden Gold Project.

 |Average Head Grade (Ore)||g/t Gold||4.4||3.7||2.3||2.3||-||4.1|